-Since I have a few weeks off from Cheffing, It’s time to update the blog.
-This entry is about discovering the Christmas market in Montreux Switzerland.
+I had a few weeks off from Chef life, I thought it is time to update the blog.
+This entry is about a beautiful discovery of Christmas market in Montreux Switzerland.

 Montreux is a lovely town nestled between the hilly steep side and the beautiful Lake Geneva.
 Also known for the 14th-century Château de Chillon and the Montreux Jazz Festival every July, it is truly a magnificent place worth visiting!

 Every year hundreds of Christmas markets open up everywhere in the world and they are always spectacular events.
 The idea of Christmas markets said to have originated in Germany but have now spread around the world.
 Most of it are located in a centre of a city or along the streets of a village, which makes it more exciting.
 Growing up in Asia, where the culture is amazingly different this event is a lovely sight to see!

 What can you find in Christmas markets?
 A lot… Handcrafted figurines and other Christmas decorations are available, they also provide free entertainment such as acrobats performing, loud but amazing Christmas carols, foods, mulled wine etc..

 For food, there is a massive selection of good stuff for the joy of the tourists and the locals.
 The perfect way to do it is to start looking around, discover what do they sell and what is that amazing smell per stall and finally, the most exciting part is food tasting!

 So, I started off with this fondue sandwich-ish, that’s my own definition of this truly amazing Swiss food.
 It is a melted gruyère cheese with white wine poured on a toasted baguette bread, my favourite bread of all time..c’est très bien and traditionally Swiss apparently.